sequelize/sequelize/docs/api/associations/index.md

 })
 ```

 This specifies that the `uid` column can not be null.
-In most cases this will already be covered by the foreign key costraints, which sequelize creates automatically,
-but can be usefull in case where the foreign keys are disabled, e.g. due to circular references (see `constraints: false` below).
+In most cases this will already be covered by the foreign key costraints, which sequelize creates automatically, but can be useful in case where the foreign keys are disabled, e.g. due to circular references (see `constraints: false` below).

 When fetching associated models, you can limit your query to only load some models.
 These queries are written in the same way as queries to `find`/`findAll`.
 To only get pictures in JPG, you can do: